Sexy magica

-"Sexy magica" is a song by Italian singer-songwriter Sarah Toscano.
-It was released on 30 April 2024 by Warner Music Italy as the fourth single from the second EP Sarah.
+"Sexy magica" is a song co-written and recorded by Italian singer-songwriter Sarah Toscano.
+It was released on 30 April 2024 by Warner Music Italy as the fourth single from her second extended play Sarah.

 Description

-The song, written by the singer-songwriter herself with Raffaele Esposito and Giampiero Gentile, is produced by Room9.
+The song, written by the singer-songwriter herself with co-writing contributions by Raffaele Esposito, aka Lele, and Giampiero Gentile, is produced by Room9.

 Promotion

 The song was previewed during the twenty-third edition of the talent show Amici di Maria De Filippi.

 Music video

-The music video for "Sexy magica", directed by Byron Rosero, was published on June 4, 2024 via Sarah Toscano's YouTube channel.
+The music video for "Sexy magica", directed by Byron Rosero, was published on 4 June 2024 via Sarah Toscano's YouTube channel.